gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 data approach - of the elements currently implemented, only domain decomposition, PME load balancing, and the initial constraining are using this.

+### `EnergyElement`
+The EnergyElement owns the EnergyObject, and is hence responsible for saving energy data and writing it to trajectory.
+It also owns the tensors for the different virials and the pressure as well as the total dipole vector.

+It subscribes to the trajectory signaller, the energy signaller, and the logging signaller to know when an energy calculation is needed and when a non-recording step is enough.
+The simulator builder is responsible to place the element in a location at which a valid energy state is available.
+The EnergyElement is also a subscriber to the trajectory writer element, as it is responsible to write energy data to trajectory.

+The EnergyElement offers an interface to add virial contributions, but also allows access to the raw pointers to tensor data, the dipole vector, and the legacy energy data structures.